 Phase 2B2 of the project is currently partially funded.
 Phase 2B2 of the project (Extension to Montclair) is currently partially funded.
 In June 2024 the Construction Authority submitted a draft SCP addendum to include phase 2B2.
-System integration testing started this month.
+System integration testing started for Phase 2B this Summer.
+Staff observed Local Field Acceptance Testing for guideway lighting.